EiffelWebFramework/EWF/doc/workbook/handling_request/headers.md

 # Handling Requests: Headers

 ##### Introduction
-- The [HTTP request header fields (also known as "headers")](https://httpwg.github.io/specs/rfc7231.html#request.header.fields) are set by the client (usually web browser) and sent in the header of the http request text (see http protocol), as opposed to form or query parameters [Form Data]().
+- The [HTTP request header fields (also known as "headers")](https://httpwg.github.io/specs/rfc7231.html#request.header.fields) are set by the client (usually web browser) and sent in the header of the http request text (see http protocol), as opposed to form or query parameters `Form Data`.
 - Query parameters are encoded in the URL [GET requests](https://httpwg.github.io/specs/rfc7230.html#http.message).
 - Form parameters are encoded in the request message for [POST/PUT requests.](https://httpwg.github.io/specs/rfc7230.html#http.message).